-In the US, Cortisone (hydrocortisone topical) is a member of the drug class glucocorticoids and is used to treat Adrenal Insufficiency, Ankylosing Spondylitis, Berylliosis, Bursitis, Chorioditis, Chorioretinitis, Conjunctivitis, Dermatomyositis, Epicondylitis - Tennis Elbow, Erythroblastopenia, Gouty Arthritis, Hemolytic Anemia, Idiopathic Thrombocytopenic Purpura, Iridocyclitis, Iritis, Keratitis, Loeffler's Syndrome, Lymphoma, Nephrotic Syndrome, Osteoarthritis, Psoriatic Arthritis, Rheumatoid Arthritis, Sarcoidosis, Shock, Systemic Lupus Erythematosus and Uveitis.
+In the US, Cortisone (cortisone systemic) is a member of the drug class glucocorticoids and is used to treat Adrenal Insufficiency, Ankylosing Spondylitis, Berylliosis, Bursitis, Chorioditis, Chorioretinitis, Conjunctivitis, Dermatomyositis, Epicondylitis - Tennis Elbow, Erythroblastopenia, Gouty Arthritis, Hemolytic Anemia, Idiopathic Thrombocytopenic Purpura, Iridocyclitis, Iritis, Keratitis, Loeffler's Syndrome, Lymphoma, Nephrotic Syndrome, Osteoarthritis, Psoriatic Arthritis, Rheumatoid Arthritis, Sarcoidosis, Shock, Systemic Lupus Erythematosus and Uveitis.